TYChen1102/ac215_SmartEats/README.md

 In this milestone, we have the components for data management, including versioning, as well as the computer vision and language models.

 **Data**
-We gathered a dataset of 100,000 cheese images representing approximately 1,500 different varieties.
-The dataset, approximately 100GB in size, was collected from the following sources: (1), (2), (3).
-We have stored it in a private Google Cloud Bucket.
-Additionally, we compiled 250 bibliographical sources on cheese, including books and reports, from sources such as (4) and (5).
+We upload our datasets to the bucket, allowing the entire group to access them.
+Within the notebook folder, there is an EDA file that helps introduce the dataset information in more details.

-**Data Pipeline Containers**
+**Data Pipeline Containers (src)**

-1. One container processes the 100GB dataset by resizing the images and storing them back to Google Cloud Storage (GCS).
+1. food-classification: The food-classification container recognizes the food in an image and stores the output back to Google Cloud Storage (GCS).

+	**Input:** Image and required secrets (provided via Docker)

+	**Output:** Name of the detected food name and predicted probability of the food

+2. food_to_nutrition: The food_to_nutrition container links the food predicted from food_classification container & weight user inputs to the nutrient components and stores the output back to GCS.

-	**Input:** Source and destination GCS locations, resizing parameters, and required secrets (provided via Docker).
+   	**Input:** Food item predicted, the weight user inputs, and required secrets (provided via Docker)

-	**Output:** Resized images stored in the specified GCS location.
+   	**Output:** Nutrition components and calories of the food item identified

+4. nutrition_predict_disease:

+6. gemini-finetuner:

-2. Another container prepares data for the RAG model, including tasks such as chunking, embedding, and populating the vector database.
+8. RAG_based_on_fine_tuned_model: Another container prepares data for the RAG model, including tasks such as chunking, embedding, and populating the vector database.

+## Data Pipeline Overview

+1. **`src/food-classification/predict_food.py`**
+   This script loads a fine-tuned EfficientNet model (food_model_EfficientNet.h5) and downloads a test food image from our bucket.
+Then it recognizes the food in the image and saves the food name as a JSON file to our bucket.

+2. **`src/food-classification/Pipfile`**
+   We used the following packages to help with food classification:
+   - pandas
+   - numpy
+   - scikit-learn
+   - matplotlib
+   - seaborn
+   - opencv-python
+   - tensorflow
+   - keras
+   - google-cloud-storage

+4. **`src/preprocessing/Dockerfile`**
+   Our Dockerfiles follow standard conventions.

 ## Data Pipeline Overview